 Mr. Gryska holds a B.A. in Accounting and Finance from Loyola University and an M.B.A. from Golden Gate University.
 He also serves on the Board of Directors of PDL BioPharma.

 Marc E. Lippman, M.D., has served as a Director of Seattle Genetics since June 2000.
-Since May 2007, Dr. Lippman has served as the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard M. Miller School of Medicine, where he also serves as the Deputy Director of the Sylvester Comprehensive Cancer Center.
+Since May 2007, Dr. Lippman has served as the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard M. Miller School of Medicine.
+From January 2008 to October 2017, Dr. Lippman served as the Deputy Director of the Sylvester Comprehensive Cancer Center.
 Previously, he served as the John G. Searle Professor and Chairman of the Department of Internal Medicine at the University of Michigan School of Medicine.
 Before that, Dr. Lippman was the Director of the Lombardi Cancer Research Center, Professor and Chairman of the Department of Oncology, and Professor of Medicine at Georgetown University Medical School.
 He also served as Chief of the Division of Hematology-Oncology at Georgetown University Medical School and Head of the Medical Breast Cancer Section of the Medicine Branch of the National Cancer Institute.

 Dr. Lippman has authored more than 400 peer-reviewed publications and one of the standard texts on breast cancer.
 He is a director of Ascenta Therapeutics, Inc., a privately-held biotechnology company.
 He received a B.A., magna cum laude from Cornell and his M.D. from Yale where he was elected to Alpha Omega Alpha.

 John A. Orwin joined the Seattle Genetics Board of Directors in January 2014.
-Since June 2013, he has served as Chief Executive Officer and member of the Board of Relypsa, a clinical-stage pharmaceutical company.
+From June 2013 to June 2017, he served as Chief Executive Officer and member of the Board of Relypsa, a clinical-stage pharmaceutical company, now an affiliate of Galencia, a Swiss-listed public company.
 Prior to Relypsa, he was at Affymax, serving most recently as Chief Executive Officer and a member of the Board of Directors.
 Previously, Mr. Orwin was Vice President and then Senior Vice President of the BioOncology Business Unit at Genentech (now a member of the Roche Group), where he was responsible for all marketing, sales, business unit operations and pipeline brand management for Genentech's oncology portfolio in the United States.
 He has also held senior marketing and sales positions at Johnson & Johnson, Alza Pharmaceuticals, Sangstat Medical Corporation, Rhone-Poulenc Rorer Pharmaceuticals and Schering-Plough Corporation.

 He also serves on the Boards of Directors of Array BioPharma and Retrophin, Inc.